marcusoftnet/marcusoftnet.github.io/_posts/2007-07-03-dignity-gone.md

 blogger_orig_url: http://www.marcusoft.net/2007/07/dignity-gone.html
 ---

 Here is a story about when my dignity was shredded.
-True i am afraid.
+True I am afraid.

 This weekend the Salvation Army Congress was held here in Sweden.
 We played with a small band on the last meeting, which of course was way to long for my tired eyes.
-So afterwards i rushed to get out instruments and packing.
+So afterwards I rushed to get out instruments and packing.

-Coming up from the basement i found a small boy (4 years maybe) pointing to a toilet saying: "He's bleeding".
+Coming up from the basement I found a small boy (4 years maybe) pointing to a toilet saying: "He's bleeding".
 And right he was - in the toilet was another boy bleeding from his nose.
 A lot.
 Inside the toilet was also an old Salvation Army missionary women.
 And she was not afraid of